Contributors

 Trevor J. Blank (Pennsylvania State University, Harrisburg) is a folklorist who studies humor on the Internet following mass-mediated disasters.
 He is the editor of Folklore and the Internet: Vernacular Expression in a Digital World, as well as the electronic journal New Directions in Folklore.

-Andrew Bottomley (University of Wisconsin – Madison) researches media and cultural history and historiography, particularly cultural studies of media and technology; new media and technological convergence; popular music and sound studies; taste, cultural value, and social status; television style and aesthetics.
-He is also the publisher/editor of the online music, arts, and entertainment magazine Skyscraper.
+Andrew Bottomley (University of Wisconsin – Madison) researches the cultural history of broadcasting, particularly the development of internet radio in the U.S. He also studies new media and technological convergence; popular music and sound studies; taste, cultural value, and social status; and televisual style and aesthetics.
+For many years, he was the publisher/editor of the underground music, arts, and entertainment magazine Skyscraper.

 Will Brooker (Kingston University, London) researches popular texts and their relationship with audiences, often across different historical contexts.
 He has published widely, and his books include Batman Unmasked, Using the Force, Alice’s Adventures, The Audience Studies Reader, The Blade Runner Experience and the BFI Film Classics monograph on Star Wars.
-His next monograph is called Hunting the Dark Knight, and due for 2012.
+His most recent monograph is Hunting the Dark Knight: Twenty-First Century Batman.

 Robert Alan Brookey (Northern Illinois University) teaches rhetoric and media, and he studies how the cultural industries use new media to collapsepromotion into product.
-He recently published Hollywood Gamers: Digital Convergence in the Film and Video Game Industries (Indiana University Press).
+He recently published Hollywood Gamers: Digital Convergence in the Film and Video Game Industries.
 His work has also appeared in Critical Studies in Media Communication, Games and Culture, and Convergence.

 Chiara Bucaria (University of Bologna, Italy) investigates the translation and adaptation of audiovisual products for different lingua-cultural contexts, with a particular interest in the transfer of different forms of humor and their perception on the part of audiences.
 Chiara is co-editor of Between Text and Image: Updating Research in Screen Translation and author of Dark Humour As a Culture Specific Phenomenon: A Study in Audiovisual Translation.
 She can be found here.